-The Master of Arts in Language and Linguistics, 120 credits, offers 16 specialisations.
+The Master of Arts in Language and Linguistics, 120 credits, have 18 specialisations.
 The many specialisations help to provide a broad selection of advanced courses in languages and in linguistics.
 As the programme offers many optional elements, students can choose freely between courses and design a programme to suit their interests.

 There are several different types of courses: